 Chat-Bot Security Risks:

-As shown in the above image, chat-bots have become the norm for a business organization to manage their customer, right from a simple product enquiry to selling an expensive product to the customers.
+As shown in the above image, chat-bots have become the norm for a business organization to manage their customers, right from a simple product enquiry to selling an expensive product to the customers.

 Since Chat-Bots deals with inputs from the end user, it is very much essential for the chat-bot program to validate the inputs from user’s end.
 In a web application, a poor input validation of chat-bot program may lead to some of the security threats like: